grafolean/grafolean/backend/API.md

 ```

     Timestamp: will be used to insert data at a specific time.
 Note that HTTP request is idempotent - last value will overwrite the previous ones for a specified EntitySlug and Timestamp pair.
 If timestamp is floating point, it is rounded on 3 decimal places (millisecond)

+Note that (as opposed to POST method) JWT token authentication should be used.

 ## Removing values (DELETE)